MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Introduction

-While various benchmarks exist to assess the medical capabilities of LLMs, they typically focus on tasks like medical question answering (QA)\cite{app11146421} and relation extraction\cite{10.1007/978-3-030-60450-9_22}.
-However, the crucial issue of their factual reliability in the medical domain remains underexplored.
-This gap is particularly alarming given the potential for severe harm from medical misinformation~\cite{10.1001/jamapediatrics.2023.5282}.

-Existing efforts to bridge this gap are limited.
-For instance, VeriFact~\cite{Chung2025} evaluates fact-checking on synthetic, LLM-generated clinical text.
-MEDEC~\cite{abacha2025medecbenchmarkmedicalerror} is restricted to error detection in clinical notes.
-By focusing on synthetic data or a single text genre, these benchmarks fail to capture the diversity of medical information encountered in the real world.
-This narrow focus precludes a comprehensive assessment of LLM fact-checking capabilities and highlights the need for a benchmark covering a broader range of realistic medical content.
+Despite this importance, existing benchmarks primarily evaluate LLM performance on tasks such as medical question answering (QA)~\cite{app11146421} and relation extraction~\cite{10.1007/978-3-030-60450-9_22}, leaving their factual reliability largely underexplored.
+Current efforts to address this gap remain limited.
+For instance, VeriFact~\cite{Chung2025} evaluates fact-checking on synthetic, LLM-generated clinical text, while MEDEC~\cite{abacha2025medecbenchmarkmedicalerror} is restricted to error detection in clinical notes.
+By focusing on synthetic data or a single text genre, these benchmarks fail to capture the diversity of medical information encountered in real-world medical AI systems.
+This limitation hinders the development of trustworthy medical AI systems, underscoring the need for a benchmark that encompasses a broader range of realistic medical content to facilitate a comprehensive evaluation of LLM fact-checking capabilities.

-To address these limitations, we introduce \datasetname{}, a challenging benchmark for Chinese medical fact-checking, which is built upon three core principles: \textit{rigorous design}, \textit{broad coverage}, and \textit{uncontaminated evaluation}.

-\begin{itemize} \item \textbf{Rigorously Designed Pipeline:} We construct \datasetname{} through a human-in-the-loop pipeline that integrates large-scale AI filtering with fine-grained annotation by medical professionals.
+To address these issues, we introduce \textbf{\datasetname{}}, a challenging benchmark for Chinese medical fact-checking, built upon three core principles: \begin{itemize} \item \textbf{Rigorously Designed Pipeline:} We construct \datasetname{} through a \textit{human-in-the-loop} pipeline that integrates large-scale AI filtering with fine-grained annotation by medical professionals.
 We also employ hard-case mining to systematically retain challenging instances designed to probe the limits of current LLMs. \item \textbf{Broad and Realistic Coverage:} \datasetname{} is curated from diverse real-world texts such as medical encyclopedias.
-It comprises 2,116 expert-annotated medical texts that span 13 medical specialties, 8 fine-grained error types, 4 writing styles, and multiple difficulty levels. \item \textbf{Uncontaminated Data:} \datasetname{} is constructed from proprietary texts under copyright-compliant agreements, making it highly unlikely to be part of the common pre-training corpora for LLMs.
-This helps ensure a fairer assessment of their true fact-checking capabilities. \end{itemize}
+It comprises 2,116 expert-annotated medical texts that span 13 medical specialties, 8 fine-grained error types, 4 writing styles, and multiple difficulty levels.
+6,405 verified-accurate medical texts from identical sources are provided, enabling realistic evaluation under RAG augmentation. \item \textbf{Uncontaminated Data:} \datasetname{} is constructed from proprietary texts that are highly unlikely to have appeared in the pre-training data of evaluated LLMs, ensuring a fairer assessment of their fact-checking capabilities. \end{itemize}